Vaidupatel/React/redme.md

 - To get the data from user we use the state.
 - Intially value of state is define and based on the changing function value of the initial state is changed without reloading the page, so we can say that the state is changed!!
 - State is deifferent from the props, they must be called in a React function component or a custom React Hook function.

+> ### Components

+- We can creatw the JSX component and re use that component just like the functions and can also pass the props
+  > ### YUP
+  >
+  > -YUP is the library that work with the formik and easily handle the error for validation

+> ### Formik

+- Fomrik is the library that will manage the form validation and submition.
+  > > Important Fields of Formik
+  1. Formik,
+  2. Form,
+  3. Field,
+  4. ErrorMessage,
+  5. FieldArray,
+  6. FastField,
+     > > Important Properties of Formik
+  7. initialValues={initialValues}
+  8. validationSchema={validationSchema}
+  9. onSubmit={onSubmit}
+  10. validateOnChange={false}
+  11. validateOnBlur={false}